hynky1999/WashingManager/README.md

+# Documentation
+Documentation can be found at https://hynky1999.github.io/WashingManager/

 # The goal of project is to develop a system for monitoring and managing washing machines.

 ## Description of system